HR-Fahim/Research-on-Transfer-Learning-Architectures-of-CNN-Models/README.md

-# Research on SETI Data Using CNN Models with Transfer Learning
+# Research on Transfer Learning Architectures of CNN Models

 This repository is connected via Kaggle notebooks.
 Updates will reflect Kaggle's version upgrades.